 #1 - Bodyweight Squat

-Adding a chair to your body weight squat will help maintain your form.
+Adding a chair to your body weight squat will help maintain good form.
 It ensures you are sitting back into the squat and keeping your weight on your heels, not your toes.
 A chair squat may help increase safety for beginners who may have difficulty getting up or balancing on their own.
-Complete the chair squat the same way you would a bodyweight squat with the exception of sitting back until your bottom touches the chair, and then come back up to standing position.
+Complete the chair squat the same way you would a bodyweight squat with the exception of sitting back until your bottom touches the chair, and then come back up to the standing starting position.
 Complete about 12-15 reps and increase the intensity by pulsing in the squatted position.

 - Start with your feet slightly wider than hip width apart, keep your chest and hips back, squat down until your thighs are parallel to the ground.